 Personally I make this in half pints.
 We are just 2 of us in the house now and pints don’t get used up quickly enough.
 Both size jars are processed for the same amount of time so you can actually do some in half pints, and some in pints.
 Quart jars are not recommended.

-I use zucchini but this recipe also works with yellow summer squash too.
 Too much zucchini is almost always an issue.
-I use it up by shredding and dehydrating, freezing and this relish.
+I use it up by shredding, dehydrating, freezing and this relish.

 This section includes expanded instruction for each step of the recipe.
 I’ve also got a brief printable recipe format below.

 If you are not familiar with how to use a water bath canner you should check this page first.
 It will tell you how to have everything ready and warmed up appropriately for the canning step.
-And includes a printable list.
-(Love those printables!)
+And includes a printable list to keep you on track as you work.

 Alternatively, you might want to look at steam canning.
 Honestly, this is my preferred method these days.
-It is a great substitute for the water bath and takes lots less water.
+It is a great substitute for the water bath and takes a lot less water.
 Not everyone has a steam canner though so a water bath works perfectly too.

 How to Make Zucchini Relish

 Your first step is to get your canning supplies ready and gather all your ingredients.
-Remember you can check How to use a Water Bath Canner for specifics on getting your equipment together and ready for canning.
+Remember, if needed, you can check How to use a Water Bath Canner for specifics on getting your equipment together and ready for canning.
+You’ll be heating up your canner so it is hot but not boiling as you fill your jars.

 - ½ cup diced sweet onion, white or red is fine